Blue screen of death: Attribution

 According to former Microsoft employee Dave Plummer, the BSoD in the Windows NT family was not based on the rudimentary task manager screen of Windows 3.x, but was actually designed by Microsoft developer John Vert.
-Additionally, Vert has also stated the reason why the error screens were given the color blue was because the universal color palette of the video hardware at that time was very rudimentary, and he personally used a MIPS OS box and SlickEdit for programming so that both the firmware and editor displayed white text on a blue background, making for a more consistent programming experience.
+Vert has also stated the reason why the error screens were blue was because the universal color palette of the video hardware at that time was very rudimentary and he personally used a MIPS OS box and SlickEdit for programming so that both the firmware and editor displayed white text on a blue background, making it for a more consistent programming experience.